RaniaAhmed56/RaniaAhmed56/README.md

 * Designed and integrated RESTful APIs.
 * Worked with PostgreSQL, MySQL and SQLite.
 * Implemented authentication and protected application flows.
-* Worked with Git/GitHub and modern development workflows.
+* Used Git/GitHub throughout development workflows.

 ---